Expander/FlexibleSUSY/doc/model_file.rst

 FlexibleSUSY can calculate various observables.
-To enable the calculation of a specific observable, the corresponding symbol must be added to an extra SLHA output block, see @ref output_blocks .
+To enable the calculation of a specific observable, the corresponding symbol must be added to an extra SLHA output block, see `Output blocks`_ .
 In the following the supported observables are listed.

 Effective Higgs-Photon-Photon and Higgs-Gluon-Gluon couplings